 7.2 The Client agrees that the Supplier may publish articles from time to time that makes reference to statistical data that has been derived in part from the Services, provided that such articles do not identify the Client in any way and are subject to Confidentiality.

-8.1 The Supplier warrants that it will perform the Services in accordance with those standards that may be mandated by regulators and/or recognised professional bodies with jurisdiction in the State of New South Wales, in so far as those standards are expressly relevant to the Services.
-For the avoidance of doubt, the Supplier does not provide taxation, financial products, investment or legal advice that requires licensing by government or a professional body or regulator.
+8.1 The Supplier warrants that it (or a Collective Consultant that provides Services managed by the Supplier to the Client) will perform the Services in accordance with those standards that may be mandated by regulators and/or recognised professional bodies with jurisdiction in the State of New South Wales, in so far as those standards are expressly relevant to the Services and specified in a Proposal.
+For the avoidance of doubt, the Supplier does not provide taxation, valuation, financial products, investment or legal advice that requires licensing by government or a professional body or regulator.

-8.3 The Client accepts that the Deliverables will be prepared by the Supplier based primarily on information provided by the Client.
-The Supplier disclaims responsibility for losses incurred because of factual errors or omissions in that information or because of any failures to successfully implement any advice or recommendations provided to the Client.
-The Deliverables should not be relied on for any purpose other than that advertised online or specified in an Advisory Services Proposal by the Supplier or by any persons other than the named Client, which uses the Deliverables at its own risk.
+8.3 The Client accepts that the Deliverables will be prepared by the Supplier (or a Collective Consultant that provides Services managed by the Supplier to the Client) based primarily on information provided by the Client.
+The Supplier (and any Collective Consultant that provides Services managed by the Supplier to the Client) disclaims responsibility for losses incurred because of factual errors or omissions in that information or because of any failures to successfully implement any advice or recommendations provided to the Client.
+The Deliverables should not be relied on for any purpose other than that advertised online or specified in a Proposal by the Supplier or by any persons other than the named Client, which uses the Deliverables at its own risk.

-8.4 To the extent permitted by law, the Supplier has no liability under this Agreement other than as set out in this clause 8.
+8.4 To the extent permitted by law, the Supplier (and any Collective Consultant that provides Services managed by the Supplier to the Client) has no liability under this Agreement other than as set out in this clause 8.
 Where liability cannot be excluded it is limited, at the Supplier's option, to re-performing the Services or paying the Client the cost of having the Services re- performed.
 For the avoidance of doubt, the cost to the Supplier under this clause 8 shall not exceed the total payments already received to date by the Supplier under this Agreement.

 9 TERMINATION, POSTPONEMENT & CANCELLATION